saphyron/HypeCrawler/README.md

 ## Test

-A Jest testenvironment has been enabled in the project and is added as script under *package.json -> scripts*.
+A Jest test environment has been enabled in the project and is added as a script under *package.json -> scripts*.

 **Test contribution guide-lines**
 1. The "test"-folder must mirror the folder-structure of the project.